bennyaustin/synapse-dataplatform/README.md

 # synapse-dataplatform
-This repository implements the elt-framework for an Azure Synapse data platform
+This repository has sample artifacts to implement [ELT Framework](https://github.com/bennyaustin/elt-framework) on Azure Synapse Analytics